anomius/2022_microsoft_ionq_challenge/README.md

 ### Instructions
 ----------------------------------------------------
-0. In X's turn, X applies an X (pauli) and H (Hadamard) gate on the cell they choose.
+0. In X's turn, X applies an X (pauli) and H (Hadamard) gate on the chosen cell.
 1. In O's turn, O applies a H gate on the cell of choice.
 2. To select the cell to claim, type an integer (0-8) when prompted.
    X's cells are labelled 1, and O's cells are labelled 0.